mavispuford/Mogri/README.md

 #### How do I find my app version?

 Tap the **Mogri logo** on the **Generate** tab to bring up the **About** page — the version is displayed near the bottom (e.g., `v1.2.3 (42)`).
 Tap the version text to copy it to your clipboard, then include it in any bug report or issue.

+#### Why do I sometimes see faces when using the Patch tool?

+That's just what `AOT-GAN`, the model used for patching, likes to do sometimes 🙃.
+Try playing with the shape of your masks.